brijesh0904/demo-rep/README.md

 # demo-rep

-This is demo to start using Git.
+This is demo to start using Git!